acasperw/energy-manager-game-automation-tools/readme.md

 This will start an hourly scheduled task runner that automates

-- Energy Sales
+- Energy Sales grid sales, including selling to best available non low-demand grids
 - Co2 Quotas buying
-- Hydrogen Sales
+- Hydrogen Sales (including from silo)
+- Hydrogen silo storage
 - Offline plant enabling
+- Oil buying
+- Oil plant refuling
+- Solar plants re-enebeling when is daylight

 ## License
 This project is licensed under the ISC License, but please let me know if you use it, id love to know.